cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 Initially, the threshold is set at 50% of `Yes` votes, excluding `Abstain` votes.
 A possibility to veto exists if more than 1/3rd of all votes are `NoWithVeto` votes.
-This means that proposals are accepted if:
+This means that proposals are accepted iff:

 * there exist bonded tokens.
 * quorum has been achieved.
 * the proportion of `Abstain` votes is inferior to 1/1.